OpenDSA/OpenDSA/RST/en/Hashing/BucketHash.rst

 If this slot is already occupied, then the bucket slots are searched sequentially until an open slot is found.
-If a bucket is entirely full, then the record is stored in an :dfn:`overflow bucket` of infinite capacity at the end of the table.
+If a bucket is entirely full, then the record is stored in an :term:`overflow bucket` of infinite capacity at the end of the table.
 All buckets share the same overflow bucket.
 A good implementation will use a hash function that distributes the records evenly among the buckets so that as few records as